Skip to main content

 Key Facts

-1. Aqua Titan vessel carrying Russian Urals crude docked at New Mangalore Port on 21 March 2026.
+1. The Aqua Titan vessel carrying Russian Urals crude is scheduled to berth at New Mangalore Port on 21 March 2026.

-2. 47% of India's LPG imports are sourced from Qatar, exposing a single‑source dependency.
+2. 47% of India's LPG imports come from Qatar, highlighting a single‑source dependency.

-6. Container vessels CMA CGM Vitoria and SSL Godavari are transiting the eastern Strait of Hormuz towards Oman and the UAE.
+5. Two container vessels, CMA CGM Vitoria and SSL Godavari, are transiting the eastern Strait of Hormuz en route to Oman and the UAE.

 Background & Context